Responsibility Of Paint Waste Removal Is On You!

 Options For Hazardous Waste Paint Removal

-Hazardous Waste Removal Services will come to your facility and retrieve your hazardous waste and deal with the waste in their own methods.
-Your shop maintains the responsibility of the waste and it’s proper disposal even after being turned over to a Hazardous Waste Disposal Company.
+Hazardous Waste Removal Services will retrieve hazardous waste and deal with the waste in their own methods.
+All the while you maintain the responsibility for the waste and its proper disposal despite a Hazardous Waste Disposal Company taking possession.

 Recycling is a form of extracting paint waste and reusing the recovered liquid.
 There are multiple methods of recycling including distillation with vacuum assist, filtration, and flocculation with filtration.

-- Flocculation with filtration is a process where an bsorbent is poured into the waterborne waste created by gun cleaners and the absorbent causes the paint material to clump together.
-After being stirred and setting the water is poured through micron filter bags and the paint material is separated from the water.
+Flocculation with Filtration is a process where an absorbent is poured into the waterborne waste created by gun cleaners and the absorbent causes the paint material to clump together.
+Once stirred and settled the water is poured through micron filter bags and the paint material is separated from the water.
 The water is then good to use again and the remaining waste paint is ready for disposal processes.
-Flocculation materials can cost anywhere from $60 to $230, per container, and it’s recommended that the flocculation process occur at least once a week.
+Flocculation materials cost between $60 to $230 per container, and recommended that the flocculation process occur at least once a week.

-- Dried to waste are compounds that can be added to hazardous waste paint that solidifies material and is then acceptable for disposal.
+Dried To Waste are compounds when added to hazardous waste paint solidifies the material and is acceptable for disposal.

-Recycling methods including filtration, flocculation with filtration, and absorbents are all excellent solutions for filtering and reusing or disposal of waterborne waste paint.
-Each method provides cost effective answers to expensive processes that occur in the everyday functions of any shop using waterborne paints.
-The compliance of these products with OSHA, EPA, and Federal regulations providing environmental solutions and give shops solutions to legal issues concerning paint waste.
-With the use of recycling methods or absorbents mentioned any shop can avoid the expensive cost of hazardous waste removal services and distillation units for waterborne paint waste.
+Recycling methods include filtration, flocculation with filtration, and absorbents are all excellent solutions for filtering and reusing or disposal of waterborne waste paint.
+Each provides cost effective answers to expensive processes which occur in everyday functions of any shop using waterborne paints.
+The compliance of these products with OSHA, EPA, and Federal regulations providing environmental solutions and give shops a solution to legal issues concerning paint waste.
+With use of recycling methods or absorbents mentioned any shop can avoid expensive costs of hazardous waste removal services and distillation units for waterborne paint waste.